Rajssss/shakti-soc/fpga/boards/artya7-100t/c-class/README.rst

 Please see Soc.defines for the memory-map.
 Given below are the default configs that have been used.

 * **C-class Config**:
-1. RV64IMAFDC
+1. RV64IMACSU
-2. 9KiB caches
+2. 16KiB I$ and 16KiB D$
-3. No Branch Predictor
+3. Gshare branch predictor

 * **Devices**:
 1. **UART** : Refer `here	<https://gitlab.com/shaktiproject/uncore/devices/blob/master/uart/uart_driver.c>`_ for more info on the uart.